ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ## InSAR Workflow

 The InSAR workflow used in HyP3 was developed by ASF using GAMMA software.
 The steps include pre-processing steps, interferogram preparation, and product creation.
 Once these steps are performed, an output product package will be created.
-See [product packaging](#product-packaging) for details on the individual files in the package.
+See [product packaging](#product-packaging) for details on the individual files included in the package.

 ### Pre-Processing